 But DiscoverOrg buying ZoomInfo is different in two aspects.
 One, ZoomInfo just finished its acquisition of DataNyze – a technographic company backed by Mark Cuban.
 ZoomInfo was making great strides with its international and SMB coverage.
 Two, DiscoverOrg recently bought RainKing – a contact data company focusing on the IT space.
 DiscoverOrg’s claim to fame was the accuracy of their data because they had so few companies to cover (just the global 200.)
 ZoomInfo is proud of their coverage with direct dials but never provided the org-charting that made DiscoverOrg so popular.

 Now the two companies will become one and there is good news and bad news for the consumer.
 In the short-term, customers will most likely have access to both data sources until they figure out next steps.
-That is a win.
+That is a win in some respects but in others it is a loss.

 There will also need to be a conversation about sourcing techniques.
 ZoomInfo uses an email signature scraping technology that is exchanged for contact data.
 This technology is uploaded by the user and is rarely approved for usage by the user’s employer.
 And why would they ever approve it?
 There most precious commodity – their customer data – is quite literally being given away without their knowledge and possibly sold to their competition.